apptainer/apptainer-userdocs/endpoint.rst

    * Active cloud services keyserver

-{Singularity} 3.7 introduces the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag:
+{Singularity} offers the ability for an administrator to make a remote the only usable remote for the system by using the ``--exclusive`` flag: